DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Case Studies

 The \texttt{desolve} tactic provides witnesses to general solutions of ordinary differential equations.
 DSLean transforms a target problem into a format readable by the SageMath computer algebra system \cite{sagemath}, as well as translating computed solutions back into Lean.

-\texttt{desolve} supports equations constructed from a wide variety of Mathlib's \cite{Mathlib} differentiable real-valued functions, using DSLean to specify their SageMath representations.

-This tactic works primarily with the \texttt{isODEsolution} structure, which represents the proposition that all solutions to provided equation take the form of a specified function modulo up to three constants of integration.
-Once a general solution is obtained, it is instantiated in Lean via DSLean as a function of these constants: should this not be definitionally equal to the purported solution in the theorem statement, showing their equivalence is left as a goal for the user.
+This tactic works primarily with the \texttt{isODEsolution} predicate; \lstinline{isODEsolution f g} represents the assertions that all solutions to $y'(x) = f(x, y(x))$ are of the form $g$ modulo up to three constants of integration.
+For example, the first problem above proves the assertion that all solutions to $y'(x)=1$ are of the form $x \mapsto x+C$ for an arbitrary $C \in \mathbb{R}$.
+Once a general solution is obtained, it is instantiated in Lean via DSLean as a function of these constants.
+Should this not be equivalent to the purported solution in the theorem statement, showing their equivalence is left as a goal for the user (as in the last example above).

+\texttt{desolve} supports equations constructed from a wide variety of Mathlib's differentiable real-valued functions, using DSLean to specify their SageMath representations:

+Functions of a declared variable in SageMath are translated into anonymous functions in Lean; underscore symbols represent unused constants of integration that are ignored by the Lean function.
+Some examples are given below:

-SageMath's differential equations library does not provide any form of proof certificate beyond the solution itself; and furthermore, Lean lacks many foundational results around the theory of ODEs.
-As such, unlike all other examples in this paper, the \texttt{desolve} tactic treats SageMath as an oracle, using an axiom of its assumed correctness to complete the proof.
-Despite this, we believe it serves as an example of DSLean's ability to allow communication between Lean and computer-algebra systems; similar tactics remain useful even without additional axioms, such as those which provide proof witnesses (for example, Mathlib's \texttt{polyrith} \cite{Mathlib}).
+SageMath's differential equations library does not provide any form of proof certificate beyond the solution itself; and moreover, Lean does not yet possess many foundational results on the theory of ODEs.
+As such, unlike all other examples in this paper, the \texttt{desolve} tactic treats SageMath as an oracle, using an axiom of its assumed correctness to complete the proof, and explicitly informing users of such.
+Despite this, we believe it serves as an example of DSLean's ability to allow communication between Lean and computer-algebra systems; similar tactics remain useful even without additional axioms, such as those which provide proof witnesses (for example, Mathlib's \texttt{polyrith}).